davenquinn/Thesis/text/introduction.md

 of geologic mapping and stratigraphy, eased by the introduction of new technology into the mapping process.

-The remainder of this dissertation deals with the structural assessment of paleoenvironmentally important stratigraphies on Mars.
+The remainder of this thesis deals with the structural assessment of paleoenvironmentally important stratigraphies on Mars.
 Reconstruction of depositional environments from Martian sedimentary rocks is limited by the accuracy of bedding orientation measurements.
 Chapter 4 explores the difficulty